Everything you need to know about hiking to Rakaposhi Base Camp. How to get there, where to stay, the hiking route, and what to bring.

 When to visit Rakaposhi Base Camp

 The best season for hiking here is from May to October.
-I was there in mid-May, and like I said earlier, base camp was still covered with snow.
+I was there in mid-May, and as I said earlier, base camp was still covered with snow.
 From June to October, it should be free of snow.

 Theoretically, you can do this hike at any time of year, but I’d ask the locals in Minapin about doing it in winter.
 You’ll want good cold-weather gear and a guide to show you the way, as I doubt there is any sort of visible trail at that time of year.